Overview

 Office And Operations Center Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define workflow and operating requirements is treated as a project decision point, not a handoff moment.
-We connect it to workflow layout and keep the team aligned on what must be resolved before the next trade package moves.
+Define workflow requirements, Hays County site constraints, and City of San Marcos permitting path before design development starts is treated as a project decision point, not a handoff moment.
+We connect it to workflow layout that reflects the staffing model, visitor volume, and support-function requirements of the specific organization and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate building layout with site access and support functions is treated as a project decision point, not a handoff moment.
-We connect it to public and staff circulation and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate building layout with site access, EARC compliance, and parking requirements specific to the San Marcos commercial market is treated as a project decision point, not a handoff moment.
+We connect it to public and staff circulation designed for the professional and institutional quality expectations of the San Marcos and Hays County commercial market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver shell, systems, and finish packages is treated as a project decision point, not a handoff moment.
-We connect it to finish quality and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver shell, systems, and finish packages with public-facing quality standards maintained through coordinated finish oversight is treated as a project decision point, not a handoff moment.
+We connect it to finish quality standards tied to the public-facing experience expected at I-35 corridor office and operations destinations and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Stage furnishings, support spaces, and move-in items is treated as a project decision point, not a handoff moment.
-We connect it to move-in sequencing and keep the team aligned on what must be resolved before the next trade package moves.
+Stage furniture coordination, IT rough-in completion, and building commissioning as active delivery items in the closeout sequence is treated as a project decision point, not a handoff moment.
+We connect it to move-in sequencing that coordinates building commissioning, IT infrastructure, and furniture delivery as integrated delivery milestones and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the building for administrative and operational use is treated as a project decision point, not a handoff moment.
-We connect it to workflow layout and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the building for administrative and operational use with City of San Marcos CO confirmed and all systems functional is treated as a project decision point, not a handoff moment.
+We connect it to workflow layout that reflects the staffing model, visitor volume, and support-function requirements of the specific organization and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit